aehrc/gp-naps-fhir/input/pagecontent/index.md

 - data access and API
 - data privacy and security controls

+### Design queries to resolve
+- Is Encounter relevant?
+Currently holds no unique GP NAPS data - recommend removal of Encounter profile unless required to generate unique Encounter IDs on ingestion of data submission
+- Microbiology - only tests with results? or include tests ordered?
+- Microbiology - is specimen type required in addition to test ordered? - recommend removal of Specimen profile unless required for specimen type
+- Microbiology - collection date - can this be supported as a Period? or only date time?

 ### How to Read this Guide

 This guide is divided into several pages which are listed at the top of each page in the menu bar.